1.Social Media Policy Background and Purpose

 4.To Our Customers

-Information published by GROUP employees on Social Media does not necessarily reflect official GROUP corporate policy or opinions.
-Official corporate policy, information, and opinions are published through NAGASE corporate website and/or formal press releases.
+Information published by GROUP employees on their personal Social Media accounts are the opinions of those individuals and do not reflect official GROUP corporate policy or opinions.
+Official corporate policy, information, and opinions are published through the GROUP’s corporate website and/or formal press releases.

 5.Contact

-Please contact here to address complaints, comments, or inquiries about GROUP employee Social Media use.
+Please click here to contact us regarding complaints, comments, or inquiries about GROUP employee Social Media use.

 以上